How to Cure Concrete With Water and Plastic Membranes

 Curing concrete with water prevents excessive loss of moisture as the water will create a layer for an extended period of time that can control the evaporation of moisture from the surface.
 After some time the concrete will start the chemical reaction that will eventually harden the concrete.

 Even if alternative curing procedures are used, it is desirable that a certain amount of water curing is done to prevent cracking.

-Curing Concrete with Water
+Curing With Water

 Water curing can be done using the following techniques:

 - Immersion: Immersion curing is usually done during concrete testing when curing concrete test specimens.